ecorbin567/gta-urban-emissions-project/README.md

 * style.css: The CSS style sheet for the entire website.
 * methane-enhancement-reports.csv: Stores responses from the Submit an Emissions Report form.
 * README.md: You are here!

-### TO DO (viewers): ###
-* Include the code that displays live data in ./live_measurements.js.
-* Add information about lab funding to "About" page.
-* If new bike survey data is available, deposit it in the folder ./GTA-Emissions-Gaussian-Clusters-Updated-main/dataBike and make sure each filename is of the form 'sync_data_YYYY-MM-DD.csv'.
-* If you wish to update the Gaussian clusters with new bike survey data, visit ./GTA-Emissions-Gaussian-Clusters-Updated-main/README.md.
-* Do NOT add data from before 2017.
-The CSV files are formatted differently and the plotting will not work.

 ### TO DO (Elise): ###
 * Plot arrows representing wind speed and direction on the past measurements map.